Bhoomikajn/Bhoomikajn/README.md

 - 👋 Hi, I’m @Bhoomikajn
-- 👀 I’m interested in K-pop & K-dramas, learing new languages and doing new things
+- 👀 I’m interested in K-pop & K-dramas, learing new languages and trying new stuffs
 - 🌱 I’m currently learning BE in computer science engineering in SIET collage
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...